 Title: President and Chief Executive Officer

-Susan A. Gitelson, PhD, President and Chief Executive Officer at MTIIC Corporation, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in business and consulting.
+J. Michael Daniel, president and chief executive officer of Cyber Threat Alliance, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in the cybersecurity industry.